galmeida9/Software-Architecture-20-21/as-report.md

 **1)** After the login and within a period of 10s, 600 student users make a request stochasticly by inserting a code to get access to the quiz.
 The Quizzes Tutor, in normal operation, sends the quiz's questions to each user in less than 30 miliseconds.

-**2)** After accessing the quiz, 600 students wait until the of the timer to start the quiz.
+**2)** After accessing the quiz, 600 students wait until the end of the timer to start the quiz.
 All the students answer to the questions following a normal distribution and in the end conclude the quiz.
-The quizzes tutor receives the answers and the and final submissions and saves, for each student, this information in a database in less than 15 miliseconds.
+The quizzes tutor receives the answers and the final submissions and saves, for each student, this information in a database in less than 15 miliseconds.

 ### Tests